NoriSte/frontend-testing-on-steroids/README.md

 - I bootstrapped this project with [create-react-app](https://facebook.github.io/create-react-app/docs/getting-started)
 - it contains a super-simple authentication form
 - it contains a fake server with artificial delays to simulate E2E testing slowness
-- it runs the tests in Travis too to show a complete UI Testing project
 - all the code is well commented, with a lot of links to the slide explanations
 - I wrote the front-end app with a outside-in approach writing the acceptance test at the beginning.
   I have not tested it manually at all!